 This law was last updated on Apr 19, 2019

-SB 145 would prohibit a person from knowingly performing or attempting to perform a “dismemberment abortion” when the “dismemberment abortion” is not necessary to preserve the life or physical health of the pregnant patient as a result of the patient’s life or physical health being endangered by a serious risk of the substantial and irreversible physical impairment of a major bodily function.

-The bill defines “dismemberment abortion” to mean:

-Current page - This law was last updated on Apr 19, 2019

 SB 145 would prohibit a person from knowingly performing or attempting to perform a “dismemberment abortion” when the abortion isn’t necessary to preserve the life or physical health of the pregnant person.

 The bill defines “dismemberment abortion” to mean: